ibm-cloud-docs/databases-for-postgresql/read-replica.md

 ### Provisioning through the API or the CLI

 Provisioning a read-only replica through the CLI and the API works similarly to [provisioning a standard {{site.data.keyword.databases-for-postgresql}} deployment](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-provisioning).
-Provisioning is handled by the Resource Controller, and it uses a parameter `{"remote_leader_crn": "crn:v1:..."}` to specify the leader of the replica you are provisioning.
+Provisioning is handled by the Resource Controller, and it uses a parameter `{"remote_leader_id": "crn:v1:..."}` to specify the leader of the replica you are provisioning.

 For example, to provision a read-only replica through the CLI,
 ```